‘Queer’ Review: Luca Guadagnino Conjures a Psychedelic, Sympathetic Fever Dream of Gay Love and Longing | NYFF

 We find our story early and often at Ship Ahoy, the local watering hole for queers to wet their whistle for booze and whet their appetite for men led by another expat, the cunty, Capote-esque John Dumé (the fabulously funny Drew Droege), Lee’s main challenger in the daddy-son Olympics and good friend Joe, a short. hairy, round and unrecognizable Jason Schwartzman (who resembles something between Allen Ginsberg and Tom Cruise in Tropic Thunder).
 Schwartzman is a scream here, regaling the bar with stories of being robbed or fooled by tricks and johns, stealing everything from his books to his socks.
 Challengers screenwriter Justin Kuritizkes provides the screenplay adaptation here, keeping most of the book’s raw dialogue even if he sands down much of Lee’s overt racism throughout the story.

 Enter Eugene Allerton, played by the impossibly handsome Drew Starkey (Outer Banks), a fresh-faced 21-year-old (age gappers, you can leave now), an ex-military college student inspired by Burroughs’ paramour Adelbert Lewis Marker with high-waisted slacks and perfectly pressed shirts courtesy of Jonathan Anderson, creative director of LOEWE and costume designer for Guadagnino’s Challengers.
 Sitting in the corner, back to the wall, his quiet observation of Lee and Dumé and other queers and queens fighting for a line in the queue gives him an unachievable status.
 For any gay man who’s ever been preoccupied or even obsessed with a “straight” man, especially a queer-baiting one, the hunt is real.
 The goal you’ll never reach even if the game is fun to play.
 For Lee, his desperation for Allerton’s gaze reaches comical levels but Allerton relents.
 Is it for money?
 Boredom?
 Is he really gay?
-He actively spends time with hot redhead Mary, playing chess and carrying on in front of Lee and all of his potential male suitors, taunting them and making the hunger even more [looking for the right word/phrase].
+He actively spends time with hot redhead Mary, playing chess and carrying on in front of Lee and all of his potential male suitors, taunting them and making the hunger even more palpable.

 But Allerton isn’t cruel, he’s rather sympathetic and kind to Lee.
 “I’m not queer, I’m disembodied,” Lee says at one point and indeed, in one of the film’s early moments of magical realism, the pair are watching Cocteau’s ghostly masterpiece Orpheus and as he looks at Allerton, Lee’s desire to touch him turns him into an apparition himself.
 I was reminded more than once of Andrew Haigh’s All of Us Strangers, another gorgeous ghost story about chasing our past in an unseeable future.
 But the relationship does become very physical, but there are no peaches here.
 Craig and Starkey devour each other in sweaty, sloppy carnality and it’s clear that Guadagnino probably felt the sting of the negative comments made about his pan away from sex in Call My By Your Name because he addresses that moment more than directly here.
 Call it Boners and All.
 Musical collaborators Trent Reznor and Atticus Ross supply the film’s score, largely deviating from the pulsating beats of Challengers, opting for traditionally romantic strings and horns to great effect, intertwined with even more wild song choices from the likes of New Order and Prince.